 Licensed Marriage Family Therapist

-M.Ed MS NCC LPC LMFT
+M.Ed MS LPC LMFT

 I'm licensed teacher turned therapist who specializes in working with high conflict clients who are ready to embrace a strong sense of self.

 My objective in working with you is to use a direct approach in helping you identify what keeps you stuck in your personal relationships with yourself and/or others.
 Whether it is learning to improve your relationships, increase self understanding, improve your parenting skills, clarify your value system, or put your life into perspective, you have the power to take charge of your life and the quality of the relationships you build.
 I will hear you and relate to the challenges you face.

 I facilitate you, your partner, or other family members in identifying and communicating your needs and wants to each other.
 Conducive to this process is the ability to experience a reasonable degree of conflict in your relationships and the willingness to believe that your relationships can improve.
 You are responsible for articulating what you need and want to your partner and others from a direct and non-judgmental perspective that includes self awareness and the desire to know yourself.